 1. WhitelistVideo — Best for YouTube-Specific Protection

-Approach: Whitelist-based (blocks all content, only allows approved channels)
+Approach: Whitelist-based (blocks all content, only allows approved channels).
+Learn more about [how whitelist parental controls work](/blog/what-is-whitelist-parental-controls).

 Price: Free tier available, paid plans from $6.99/month